unverbuggt/epwg/docs/wire.en.md

   </div>
 </div>

-All information is without guarantee.
+All information is given without warranty.
 {: .w3-panel .w3-theme-l3 .w3-leftbar .w3-rightbar .w3-border-orange }

 ## Why should the voltage drop be low and not exceed 3%?